Consumer price index by country

-Argentina

-The CPI is calculated and posted monthly by the National Institute of Statistics and Census of Argentina.

-Austria

-Statistik Austria publishes the CPI for Austria.

-Australia

-The CPI is calculated and posted quarterly by the Australian Bureau of Statistics.
-Historical figures are available at the Reserve Bank of Australia website.
+By country

 Belgium

+The Belgian Consumer Price Index is a list of prices of goods and services, kept by the Belgian Federal Public Service Economy.
+The Index is updated on a monthly basis, and reflects the evolution in the cost of living.
+The Belgian system tracks two indices: the general Consumer Price Index and the Health Index.
+The latter uses the same basket of goods/products as the former, with the exception of products which could be detrimental to health, such as cigarettes and petrol.

-In Belgium, wages, pensions, house rent, insurance premiums, unemployment benefits, health insurance payments, etc. are by law tied to a consumer price index.
+Many wages, pensions, property rental costs, insurance premiums, unemployment benefits, health insurance payments, etc. are by law tied to the Health Index.
+Some wages and benefits are adapted to the Index after a rise of the Index above a certain threshold.
+Other adjustments, like house rent or insurance premiums, are carried through on a yearly basis.
+Thus, the income of the average Belgian closely tracks overall inflation - which makes it different from the rest of the eurozone.

+Government cabinets can decide to "jump" the index, i.e. knowingly skip the automatic adaptation of all wages and benefits tied to the index.
+This is a political decision that keeps these wages and benefits on the then-current level, in order to reduce the government's budget deficit.
+The Wilfried Martens government in the 1980s did three such "index jumps", and the Michel I Government did one as well in 2015.

 Canada

 Canada's CPI is published by Statistics Canada.
 The index is calculated and published monthly.
 It is used to escalate a given dollar value, over time, to preserve the purchasing power of that value.
 Thus, the CPI is widely used to adjust contracted payments, such as wages, rents, leases and child or spousal support allowances.
 Private and public pension programs (Old Age Security and the Canada Pension Plan), personal income tax deductions, and some government social payments are also escalated using the CPI.
 It is also used to set and monitor the implementation of economic policy.
 The Bank of Canada, for example, uses the CPI, and special aggregates of the CPI, to monitor its monetary policies.